Jiseeeh/student-management-console/README.md

 - And other minor things.

 # Contribution
 - You can just make a pull request, it is highly appreciated!
-Even a single fix of typo or code refractorings!
+Even a single fix of typo or code refractorings(for my spaghetti code)!